pikvm/pikvm/docs/faq.md

 ??? question "Can I run PiKVM in a docker?"
     No, technically it might be possible but the OS requires many specific settings that cannot be performed inside the container.

+??? question "How can I change the http/https ports?"
+    You can change the ports in the following files - `/etc/kvmd/nginx/listen-https.conf, listen-http.conf, redirect-to-https.conf` restart kvmd-nginx service

+    ```
+    # rw
+    # systemctl restart kvmd-nginx
+    # ro
+    ```

 ## First steps